Closes: 08/05/2020, 07:00

 Replenishment – Whilst it’s recommended that you carry some snacks and water on sections yourself, we’ll both provide and transport suitable foodstuffs and water/energy drinks and will have them waiting for you at the end of each section throughout the day.

-Transport – If the worst happens and you can’t continue, through injury or extreme fatigue – we’ll take care of getting you back to where you need to be.
+Transport – If the worst happens and you can’t continue, through injury or fatigue – we’ll take care of getting you back to where you need to be.
 We’ll also carry any spare clothing/footwear or anything else (within reason!) that you may want at some point during the day.

 We will be averaging around 3.5mph – a brisk walking pace for most, and this includes stops at the end of each section, so the emphasis is on keeping going, not speed!